 As you walk down a grocery store aisle, discounts and special deals on your favorite items might populate your AR smart glasses.
 Or if you find yourself admiring an expensive pair of pants, your headset might suggest similar items at a lower cost, or cheaper distributors with the same product.
-Passing a stadium on the way to work, next weekend’s best concert ticket deals might filter through your AR suggestions—whether your personal AI intends them for your friend’s upcoming birthday or your own enjoyment.
+Passing a stadium on the way to work, next weekend’s best concert ticket deals might filter through your AR suggestions—whether your personal Artificial Intelligence intends them for your friend’s upcoming birthday or your own enjoyment.

-Instead of bombarding you at every turn on a needed handheld device, ads will appear only when most relevant to your physical surroundings— or toggle them off, and have your personal AI do the product research for you.
+Instead of bombarding you at every turn on a needed handheld device, ads will appear only when most relevant to your physical surroundings— or toggle them off, and have your personal AI assistant do the product research for you.